yuri77/node-ap3/notes.md

 -git add .
 -git commit -m "message"
 -git push -u origin master (-u is the same as --set-upstream git push --set-upstream origin your-branch)

+when we do npm i axios, the axios package goes into the node_modules folder

+React applications are broken up into components.

+Express APIs are broken up into Express Routers.

+## client server architecture

+[client]<network (JSON)>[api] <> [data sources]

+## request/response cycle

+1.client makes a request to a server
+2.server produces a response and sends it to the client